 You can customize the look and feel of the notification emails sent to subscribers of your Page, including the Send From email address used.

 Note: Customizing the Send From email address will require DNS changes for your domain.
-Here is more information on changing your SPF record.
+Please see the changing your SPF record document for more information on how to accomplish this.

 Components represent the core of your page.
 You can add up to 200 components, each with an optional description.